 What are the major difficulties of ABC?

-The Annapurna Base Camp trek poses challenges like altitude sickness, physical exhaustion, and slippery trails from rain or snow.
+The Annapurna Base Camp trek poses challenges such as altitude sickness, physical exhaustion, and slippery trails due to rain or snow.
 However, proper preparation and acclimatization can help overcome these difficulties.

 Is Annapurna Base Camp harder than Everest?

-On the whole, Annapurna Base Camp is less strenuous than Everest Base Camp Trails.
+On the whole, the Annapurna Base Camp is less strenuous than the Everest Base Camp Trails.
 Also, it is worth noting that, in contrast to EBC, the ABC trek is comparatively shorter and also has a lower highest point; thus, it is easier for many trekkers.
-However, both treks do carry the risk of altitude and terrain.
+However, both treks carry risks related to altitude and terrain.

 How fit must you be for Annapurna Base Camp?

-A specific fitness level is required to trek up to Annapurna Base Camp, which may be termed fit.
-Regular aerobic exercises like running or cycling enhance the aerobic capacity appropriate for the walk.
+A specific fitness level is required to trek to Annapurna Base Camp; being fit is not enough.
+Regular aerobic exercises like running or cycling enhance aerobic capacity, which is appropriate for walking.
 Preparing the body using a training regimen a few months before the trek is advisable.

 Can a beginner climb Annapurna?

 The Annapurna Base Camp trek may be challenging, but with proper training, many newcomers to trekking can complete it.
 To this end, it is recommended that all beginners undergo adequate training and also schedule days for acclimatization.
-One can also book a guided trek, which, among other things, offers assistance in overcoming the hurdles.
+One can also book a guided trek, which offers assistance with overcoming hurdles.

 Is it safe to trek to Annapurna Base Camp?